rizkyadi487/CRC32CheckSum/README.md

 ## Future work

-Make this program can choose index from the file to be renamed and show list of file sort by Category
+Make this program can choose index from the file to be renamed and show list of file sort by Category also make dynamic rename format

 ## License